Hero Image

 Join Us

 Membership in IDRA is your connection to the global desalination and water reuse community.
-IDRA offers memberships for individuals and corporations, as well as special rates for full-time students, non-profit libraries and individuals from developing countries following the UN list of LDC’s.
+IDRA offers memberships for individuals and corporations, as well as special rates for full-time students, non-profit libraries and individuals from developing countries following the UN list of Least Developed Countries.

 Join as an Individual